TulioMolina/task-manager-app-api/README.md

 URIs are relative to https://tm-task-manager.herokuapp.com (deployed server) or to the root domain of your local development environment.

 ### Authentication
-Authentication is handled with JWT tokens, which solely contain `user` identification data as payload, and are issued on the response body to a **sign up** and/or **login** action request as the `token` property .
-Therefore, the client must include the following header for any other type of request: `Authorization: Bearer <token>`, with exception of the **get avatar** action, which is also a public endpoint.
+This API employs a token-based authentication mechanism with JWT.
+These tokens solely contain `user` identification data as payload, and are issued on the response body to a **sign up** and/or **login** action request as the `token` property .
+Therefore, in order to authenticate, the client must include the following header for any other type of request: `Authorization: Bearer <token>`, with exception of the **get avatar** action, which is a public endpoint.